OI-wiki/i18n/docs/basic/prefix-sum.md

 ???+note "[USACO 2015 December Contest, Platinum Problem 1.
 Max Flow](http://www.usaco.org/index.php?page=viewproblem2&cpid=576)"
     Farmer John has installed a new system of $N-1$ pipes to transport milk between the N stalls in his barn $N(2 \le N \le 50,000)$, conveniently numbered $1, \cdots, N$.
 Each pipe connects a pair of stalls, and all stalls are connected to each-other via paths of pipes.

-    FJ is pumping milk between K
-    pairs of stalls $K(1 \le K \le 100,000)$.
-For the ith such pair, you are told two stalls si and ti, endpoints of a path along which milk is being pumped at a unit rate.
-FJ is concerned that some stalls might end up overwhelmed with all the milk being pumped through them, since a stall can serve as a waypoint along many of the K paths along which milk is being pumped.
+    FJ is pumping milk between $K$ pairs of stalls $K(1 \le K \le 100,000)$.
+For the ith such pair, you are told two stalls $s_i$ and $t_i$, endpoints of a path along which milk is being pumped at a unit rate.
+FJ is concerned that some stalls might end up overwhelmed with all the milk being pumped through them, since a stall can serve as a waypoint along many of the $K$ paths along which milk is being pumped.
 Please help him determine the maximum amount of milk being pumped through any stall.
-If milk is being pumped along a path from si to ti, then it counts as being pumped through the endpoint stalls si and ti, as well as through every stall along the path between them.
+If milk is being pumped along a path from $s_i$ to $t_i$, then it counts as being pumped through the endpoint stalls $s_i$ and $t_i$, as well as through every stall along the path between them.

-??? note "解题思路"
+??? note "Analysis of Problem"
     Because it is needed to count how many times has been every node accessed, by using the method of adjacent difference on tree to add $1$ on every node on every path, we can quickly get the number of accessing of nodes.
 Here uses binary lifting to calculate LCA.
 In the end by using DFS to traverse the whole tree, we can find the answer by calculate the sum of adjacent difference array when backtracking.

-??? note "参考代码"
+??? note "Example Solution Code"
     ```cpp
     #include <bits/stdc++.h>